-The survey activities would be conducted quickly with the Vibroseis buggies and with minimal vegetation clearing or soil disruption.
-Therefore, potential adverse impacts to the visual quality and visitor use and perception would be minimal and short-term (one day only in specific areas, except at staging areas).
+The survey activities would be conducted

+quickly with the Vibroseis buggies and with minimal vegetation clearing or soil disruption.
+Therefore, potential adverse impacts to the visual quality and visitor use and perception would be minimal and short-term (one day only in specific areas).